How Does Google Pay Make Money? | Google Pay Business Model

 Google Pay was first launched in August 2017.
 Google first named this app "Tej" and later changed the name to "Google Pay".

 Google Pay does not charge its users for accessing Google Wallet.
-Receiving and sending money on Google Pay is absolutely free.
+Receiving and sending money on Google Pay is free.
 Previously, the company had an agenda of adding a 2.9% fee to funds via debit card.
-Although, now the plan is dropped and it's all free as mentioned above.
+However, now the plan is dropped and it's all free as mentioned above.

 The app has over 67 million monthly active users and enabled more than 2.5 billion transactions and now has an annual run rate of over US$110 billion in transaction value.
 This app user can now pay at more than 200,000 stores in more than 3,500 cities and towns, and more than 2,700 online merchants.

-• Bill Payments – Google Pay allows you to pay for pay any kind of bill from this app such as electricity, DTH recharge, water, insurance, loan repayment, postpaid bill, and so on.
+• Bill Payments: Google Pay allows you to pay for any kind of bill from this app such as electricity, DTH recharge, water, insurance, loan repayment, postpaid bills, and so on.
 Whenever you pay any company bill, it takes a commission from that company.

-• UPI Transaction – So this app does not earn from the UPI transactions, they just analyze your transaction data, which they use to make their new product.
-The main reason for most people to use Google Pay is app for UPI payments.
-The app also provides more services such as mobile recharge, bill payment.
+• UPI Transaction: So this app does not earn from UPI transactions, it just analyzes your transaction data, which it uses to make its new product.
+The main reason most people use Google Pay is for UPI payments.
+The app also provides more services such as mobile recharge, and bill payment.
 So when people have to use either or both of these services, they use this app and this app earns from both the services.

 Google Pay Net Worth

-The company's net worth stood at â‚ą12 crore for FY21 compared to â‚ą10 crore at the same time last year.
+The company's net worth stood at â‚ą12 crore for FY21 compared to â‚ą10 crore at the same time the previous year.

 Growth of Google Pay in India

-Google mobile payment system Google Pay has emerged as the king of UPI payments in India, with annualized transaction value worth $110 billion.
-Google Pay has 150 million monthly active users.
-According to the RBI data, the total value of mobile wallet payments was Rs 1.84 lakh crore in the last financial year 2018 to 2019.
+Google mobile payment system Google Pay has emerged as the king of UPI payments in India, with an annualized transaction value worth $110 billion.
+Google Pay has 150 million users worldwide, with 67 million users in India.
+Millennials are 30% of active users of Google Pay.

-In India, Google Pay is the single largest UPI payments player in India with a 60% market share.
+In India, Google Pay holds a 35% market share in UPI payments.
 The app resembles a chat app that is easy to use and is available in local languages.

-The platform is used by customers for buying train tickets, paying bills and even purchasing lunchtime meals from street vendors.
-In India, local stores have begun to accept Google pay payments via a phone application.
-Meanwhile, Google Pay platform’s update includes features like tokenized cards for more secure payments, food security, google pay for business, e-KYC and simpler onboarding and donations.
+The platform is used by customers to buy train tickets, pay bills, and even purchase lunchtime meals from street vendors.
+In India, local stores have begun to accept Google Pay payments via a phone application.
+Meanwhile, the Google Pay platform’s update includes features like tokenized cards for more secure payments, food security, Google Pay for business, e-KYC, and simpler onboarding and donations.

-In India, Google Pay is facing stiff competition from other fintech startups including wallets such as Paytm, PhonePe, Amazon Pay and Airtel payments Bank etc. The upcoming contender in the race is the Whatsapp Pay service by Facebook.
+In India, Google Pay is facing stiff competition from other fintech startups including wallets such as Paytm, PhonePe, Amazon Pay, Airtel Payments Bank, etc. The upcoming contender in the race is the Whatsapp Pay service by Facebook.

 Funding Received by Google Pay

-Recently in October 2020.
-The investment app, ETMONEY, has partnered with Google to offer Google Pay users a route to invest in mutual fund schemes and the National Pension System (NPS).
+In October 2020 the investment app, ETMONEY, had partnered with Google to offer Google Pay users a route to invest in mutual fund schemes and the National Pension System (NPS).

 This collaboration will allow Google Pay users to identify the right mutual fund schemes and invest in them within minutes using their Google account and Unified Payments Interface (UPI) ID.